 Frequently Asked Questions

-What would happen if I decided not to apply for an administrative position after completing the program?
+What would happen if I decided not to apply for an administrative position after completing

 This I LEAD project requires a payback of one year of service as an administrator at a school serving Native American students for every year of participation or a payback of the funds spent for your participation in I LEAD structured as a student loan.